-This paper presents a Ka-band multibeam SIW horn array implemented in a single-layer planar substrate.
-By conforming the array into a circular shape, the horn array covers full 360° azimuth range with twelve beams.
+This communication presents a Ka-band multibeam substrate-integrated waveguide (SIW) horn array implemented in a single-layer planar substrate.
+By conforming the array into a circular shape, the horn array covers full 360° azimuth range with 12 beams.
 Every adjacent beam overlaps each other at the half-power beam shoulders.
-A wideband matching is obtained with –10 dB reflection coefficients from 27.5 to 38 GHz.
-By suppressing the side-lobe levels to be lower than –20 dB, the mutual coupling between each SIW horn is less than –45 dB from 28 to 38 GHz.
-With a thin radiating aperture of 0.16λ, a stable realized gain of each beam is achieved around 9.5 dBi, whereas it increases to 12.9 dBi when there is a conducting reflector closely beneath it.
+A wideband matching is obtained with -10 dB reflection coefficients from 27.5 to 38 GHz.
+By suppressing the side-lobe levels to be lower than -20 dB, the mutual coupling between each SIW horn is less than -45 dB from 28 to 38 GHz.
+With a thin radiating aperture of 0.1 $6\lambda$ , a stable realized gain of each beam is achieved around 9.5 dBi, whereas it increases to 12.9 dBi when there is a conducting reflector closely beneath it.
 Due to the reflector, the main radiation directions tilt 30°, which enables the proposed multibeam antenna to be mounted on the ceiling while maintaining the communication for multiple users below.
 Results with a manufactured prototype well demonstrate the multibeam performance both in simulation and measurement with good agreement.
-In addition, it is compact and easy to be fabricated with common PCB techniques, also suitable to be integrated into microwave systems.
+In addition, it is compact and easy to be fabricated with common printed circuit board (PCB) techniques, also suitable to be integrated into microwave systems.
 It is promising for the application in beam-switched, multiple-input multiple-output (MIMO), and omnidirectional systems.

 - Horn array

 - Multibeam antennas

 - Multiple-input multiple-output (MIMO)